zsiki/ls/doc/source/usersguide.rst

 The loader adds an extra column to the observation data, the id column, sorting the table by this column gives the right order of the observations.

-You can create an empty fieldbook for manual input using the *Create fieldbook* from the SurveyingCalculation menu.
+You can create an empty fieldbook for manual input using the *New fieldbook* from the SurveyingCalculation menu.

 .. figure:: images/u08.png